gotoiot/embed-iot-core/beacons-observer/README.md

-This application consists in a Beacons Scanner.
+This application consists in a Beacons Observer.
 The function of the scanner is to look for beacons packages, which could be iBeacons, Eddystone and others.

-> **_NOTE:_**  The available support is only for iBeacons currently.

 The app can works as standalone app (it means it can runs from CLI and scan for Beacons) or working together with an HTTP server made in Flask Web Framework, which can GET & PUT data into the scanner.